Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

 And the science way is a tool to create solution, but the final decision will be made by the project manager.
 But the practical effect of this approach still need some experiment to prove.

-Good: This article first of all describe the current status of software development, and describe the importance of release planning, to come out with the new approach, the author describe the pros and cons of both Art way and Science way.
-And also author give a very detail description of his new approach.
+Good: This new approach combine the science way and art way, it can be used to make the release planning comprehensively.
+Science way can make a set of solution, and art way can used to pick the final solution based on human experience.

-Bad: I think the only bad for this article is the limitation of the new approach is missed, the author didn't discuss the limitaion of this new approach and also he ignore the influence of the number of release.
+Bad: I think the only bad for this article is the limitation of the new approach is missed, the author didn't discuss the limitaion of this new approach so that I think the bad of this new approach is its limitation.
+And also he ignore the influence of the number of release.
+In opinion, the number of release will influence this approach a lot, large number of release cost lots of time, then there will be lots of uncertain factor, so the science way will be less available.

 ———————————————————————————————————————————————————————